 Exceptional initiative and follow-through skills that deliver measurable results are crucial.

-Excellent written and oral communication skills and facility with computers are a must.
+Excellent written and oral communication skills and very high facility with computers are a must.

 Prior living or working experience in a developing country is desirable.

-Project design and management experience with an NGO, international agency or government agency is a plus, as well as relevant election monitoring experience.
+Project design and management experience with an NGO, international agency, or government agency is a plus.

 Emory Supports a Diverse and Inclusive Culture